Kichaka Zumbua: Our full report

 Our view

-Kichaka is one Tanzania’s most remote and exciting camps.
+Kichaka is one Tanzania’s most remote and exciting properties.
 We loved the original Kichaka camp, and equally impressed with the new, luxury Kichaka Zumbua.
 This is an ideal option if you're looking for top-quality guiding and walking in a remote area, combined with beautiful accommodation and creature comforts.

 Geographics